hunter547/bouqs-challenge-backend/README.md

 ## Setup instructions
 1. Clone this repo: `git clone git@github.com:hunter547/bouqs-challenge-backend.git`
 2. cd into the project: `cd bouqs-challenge-backend`
-3. Run the generate script: `npm run generate` Note this script runs the db.js file and console.logs its output to a file called db.json
+3. Run the generate script: `npm run generate`
 4. Add your files: `git add .`
 5. Commit your files: `git commit -m "yay I have a database."`
 6. Create an account on [Heroku](https://heroku.com/).